bayespy/bayespy/INSTALL.rst

     pip install https://github.com/bayespy/bayespy/archive/master.zip

-It is recommended run the unit tests in order to check that BayesPy is working properly.
+It is recommended to run the unit tests in order to check that BayesPy is working properly.
 Thus, install Nose and run the unit tests:

 .. code-block:: console